 - In certain situations, it may not be possible to calculate distances for every pair of aligned sequences.
 In these cases, sub-clusters of related sequences may be shown together on separate trees, or listed together as a single node.
 See Distance view for more information.

-- Due to the difference in clustering algorithms, trees built in MegAlign (discontinued in 2019) and MegAlign Pro may appear different.
+- Due to the difference in alignment methods, trees built in MegAlign (discontinued in 2019) and MegAlign Pro may appear different.
 In addition, trees built in MegAlign are rooted, whereas trees built in MegAlign Pro are always unrooted, regardless of the method used for the alignment.
 The presence or absence of “roots” can cause a discrepancy in the vertical ordering of sequences between the two applications.

 The blue/gray bar at the top of the view starts on the left end showing the color of the Block (multi-block Mauve alignments only).
 The rest of the information bar consists of information pertaining to the current selection.